douganson/connector-bridge-container-installer/README.md

    aws - instantiate a bridge for AWS IoT

    generic-mqtt - instantiate a bridge for a generic MQTT broker such as Mosquitto

+   generic-mqtt-getstarted - Like "generic-mqtt" but also has embedded Mosquitto and NodeRED built in by default

 Once completed, the selected bridge runtime will be running.
 You can then: